 Quality, craftsmanship, heritage, technical know-how, performance, durability, creativity, provenance, authenticity, ethical production and sustainable credentials are just some of the reasons why designers and brands turn to British textiles.

-Read below to see why Louis Vuitton, Stella McCartney, Nigel Cabourn, Phoebe English, United Arrows, Patrick Grant, Bav Tailor, Ester Kubisz, Renata Brenha, Raeburn, Brora, Peregrine, Private White V.C., Misa Harada and Chrysalis England all love working with British fabrics.
+Read below to see why Louis Vuitton, Stella McCartney, Nigel Cabourn, Phoebe English, United Arrows, Patrick Grant, Bav Tailor, Ester Kubisz, Renata Brenha, Raeburn, Brora, Peregrine, Private White V.C., Misa Harada, Universal Works and Chrysalis England all love working with British fabrics.

 I have a long family history associated with the British textile industry and while it has an incredible heritage, it also has a really exciting future.
 While they continue to preserve traditional skills and craftsmanship, today’s mills are not standing still: creating, innovating, and adapting to meet the needs of the consumer of tomorrow, both in the UK and around the world.